slyfox1186/ffmpeg-build-script/README.md

 CUDA is a parallel computing platform developed by NVIDIA.
 To be able to compile ffmpeg with CUDA support, you first need a compatible NVIDIA GPU.
 The script will detect if nvcc is already installed on your system and ask you what you wish to do regarding installation of the cuda-sdk-toolkit.

-- Ubuntu: To install the CUDA toolkit on Ubuntu, run "sudo apt install nvidia-cuda-toolkit"
--
 ## Vaapi installation

 You will need the libva driver, so please install it below.